rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/turn_server/index.md

 ### Image configuration

-The coturn module uses a shared static authentication secret to prevent unauthorized use of the TURN server.
+The TURN Server module uses a shared static authentication secret to prevent unauthorized use of the TURN server.
 This static authentication secret also needs to be provisioned to a project component that uses the TURN server.

 The coturn static authentication secret is generated when building the coturn container image and is stored in the file `/ryo-projects/ryo-coturn/configuration/coturn_static_auth_secret_<HOST_ID>.yml` on the control node.